 3.2.
 Contact Methods for Traditional Clients

 Traditional clients can communicate with the Uyuni Server using a range of methods.

-The Uyuni daemon (rhnsd) runs on traditional client systems and periodically connects with Uyuni to check for new updates and notifications.
+The lightweight Uyuni daemon (rhnsd) runs on traditional client systems.
+The daemon periodically connects with Uyuni to check for new updates and notifications.